What Is…?

 Hi , here are a few details

 Scientology is officially represented by the controversial Church of Scientology.
 The Church presents itself as a non-profit religious organization dedicated to encouraging development of the human spirit.
 Providing counseling and rehabilitation programs, the Church offers itself as an alternative to psychiatry, which Scientologists believe to be a barbaric and corrupt profession.
-[1] (http://www.scientology.org/en_US/religion/heritage/pg011.html) Church spokespeople attest that Hubbard’s teaching (called “technology” or “tech”) has freed them from drug and alcohol addictions, depression, learning disabilities, mental disorders and other problems.
+[1] (http://www.scientology.org/en_US/religion/heritage/pg011.html) Church spokespeople attest that Hubbard’s teaching (called “technology” or “tech”) has freed them from addictions, depression, learning disabilities, mental disorders and other problems.

 Scientology, however, has been the object of many allegations that sharply contradict the Church’s self-description.
 Critics—including officials and the courts of several countries—have characterized the Church of Scientology as an unscrupulous commercial organization; it has often been described not as a religion, but a man-made cult that harasses its critics and exploits its members.
 Many of the Church’s most controversial actions are, critics argue, a direct reflection of Hubbard’s Scientology teachings.